CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 We've now got a function for revising a single arc, which updates its internal state, and returns `Nothing` if a domain-wipeout occurred as part of the arc revision.
-In the latter case, we throw away any intermediary computation that may have occurred and propagate the `Nothing`/failure indication.
+In the latter case, we need to throw away any intermediary computation that may have occurred and propagate the `Nothing`/failure indication.

 ```idris
      else case findArc fv currVar of